vtsou359/CouponAcceptance/README.md

-## Data Preparation for the Analysis
+## Data Quality checks, Data Cleansing, Data Transformations and initial Data Analysis

 #### The data frame contains:
 - 12684 rows in the dataset